hostjane/hostjane.github.io/_pages/plugin-for-wordpress.md

 # HostJane Payments Pro Plugin for WordPress

-Accept payments and tips directly on your WordPress site or blog with the HostJane Payments Pro plugin available on Codecanyon or the lite version (free) on WordPress.
+<span class="green">Accept payments and tips directly on your WordPress site or blog with the HostJane Payments Pro plugin available on Codecanyon or the lite version (free) on WordPress.</span>

 ![](/assets/documentation.jpeg)